 • Associate Fellow of the Higher Education Academy (AFHEA)

-• Member of the British Computer Society (MBCS)
+• Professional Member of the British Computer Society (MBCS)

 • Student Assessment Moderator for MSc & BSc overseas franchise partners

-• Franchise link coordinator for University Heads of the Valleys Institute (UHOVI)
+• Previously franchise link coordinator for University Heads of the Valleys Institute (UHOVI)

 His research and area of interest currently focuses on new consumer technology, from mobile devices and tablets, to IoT, automobile digital forensics and home automation.